Skip to content

 Trustpilot Presence

 Payneteasy has no active Trustpilot profile we could locate at research time.
-As a B2B platform vendor whose end customers are PSPs, banks and enterprise merchants rather than consumers, consumer-style review volume is unlikely to grow.
-The same review-footprint pattern applies to Akurateco, Corefy and IXOPAY.
+As a B2B platform vendor whose end customers are PSPs, banks and enterprise merchants rather than consumers, consumer-style review volume is unlikely to grow, and the same review-footprint pattern applies to Akurateco, Corefy and IXOPAY.
 Trust signals beyond Trustpilot include the PCI DSS Level 1 certification, seven consecutive years on the Visa Global Registry of Service Providers, Mastercard SDP Compliant status, Google Pay authorized processor designation, the 20-year operating history (founded 2006), the 10M transactions/day claimed processing capacity, and reference calls available through the Payneteasy sales team.
 The diligence pack should also surface the 2021 FinTelegram alert and the Moscow data-center disclosure for direct response.

 Notable Clients